 This is where it gets a little more complicated.
 The consensus on this from research that looks into the effects of stretching on performance is pretty one sided.
 It’s an overwhelming no.

 Now, this doesn’t mean it’s not important to warm up before you exercise.
-Dynamic stretching describes practising movements and muscles you’re going to be using during your exercise session and doing things to slowly increase your heart rate and blow flow around the body.
+Dynamic stretching describes practising movements and muscles you will during your exercise session and doing things to slowly increase your heart rate and blow flow around the body.

 Static stretching doesn’t do that.
 In fact, some research suggests that stretching before exercise can actually have a negative impact on your performance.